remyfrank01/remyfrank01.github.io/projects.md

 The Kinetic Table was inspired and based off of the tables made by [Sisyphus Industries](https://sisyphus-industries.com/).
 This was a personal project in order to practice prototyping methods and make use of topics learned from classes.
 This project took approximately two months to complete and I intend to continue programming new designs.
-Access the projects tab to view the
-CAD files for the project.
+Files and CAD designs for the project can be found under my personal [GrabCAD profile.](https://workbench.grabcad.com/workbench/projects/gc65KVhT07diAkviDsxtTxvUX19gEE6tuySJVHUeOcgKg-#/home)

 ##### Limbo - A Side Scrolling 8 Bit Game